benroberts999/AdamsMoulton/README.md

 initial value for F, f0=f(t0), fg=g(t0), by using successive N-step AM methods, for N={1,2,...,K-1}.

-Alternatively, you may directly access the f,g (function) and df,dg (derivative) arrays, to set these points manually:
+Alternatively, you may directly access the f,g (function), df,dg (derivative), and t (position) arrays, to set these points manually:

 ```cpp
   for (std::size_t i = 0; i < ode.K_steps(); ++i) {